EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Following along with the instructions and download the [PowerUp.ps1](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1) script that we can upload via our `meterpreter` shell.
+Follow along with the instructions and download the [PowerUp.ps1](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1) script that we can place on the target via our `meterpreter` shell.

 ```
 meterpreter > upload /root/TryHackMe/Machines/Steel\ Mountain/PowerUp.ps1